Immigration & Visas, Mexico Essentials

 Certification of foreign-issued documents for use in Mexico, or to submit to Mexican consulates

-In practice, when you need to submit legal documents in Mexico or at a Mexican consulate abroad which were not issued in Mexico —such as birth, marriage, divorce, and death certificates, diplomas, certificates of company incorporation, etc.— you need to go to a “competent authority” in the country where the document was issued, and get any copies Apostilled.
+In practice this means that when you need to submit foreign-issued legal documents in Mexico or at a Mexican consulate abroad, you need to go to a “competent authority” in the country where the document was issued, and get certified copies Apostilled.

 Each country has its own procedures for doing this and you should search online for more information, e.g. “apostille of documents in [country] or [state]” to ensure that your documents are properly apostilled for use by the Mexican authorities.

-Mexico signed up to the treaty in 1995, making it simpler for foreigners to present their legal documents here.
-The US, most countries in Europe, as well as Australia, New Zealand, Russia, India, South Africa, and Japan are among major countries also signed-up to the treaty.
+Mexico signed up to the treaty in 1995, making it simpler for people to present their foreign-issued legal documents here.
+The USA, most countries in Europe, as well as Australia, New Zealand, Russia, India, South Africa, and Japan are among major countries also signed-up to the treaty.

 If you are applying for residency in Mexico, Canadian documents that need to be apostilled for use in Mexico (or a third country) will need to be authenticated by the Canadian government and then sent to a Mexican consulate in Canada to be legalized for use in Mexico.